microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Validation will ensure that:
-* If the input interpretation type enum refers to a type that has a native DXIL scalar representation the input vector type matches that scalar type, ohterwise the input vector type should be `i32` as if storing 32-bit opaque values.
+* If the input interpretation type enum refers to a type that has a native DXIL scalar representation the input vector type matches that scalar type, otherwise the input vector type should be `i32` as if storing 32-bit opaque values.
-* If the output interpretation type enum refers to a type that has a native DXIL scalar representation the output vector type matches that scalar type, ohterwise the output vector type should be `i32` as if storing 32-bit opaque values.
+* If the output interpretation type enum refers to a type that has a native DXIL scalar representation the output vector type matches that scalar type, otherwise the output vector type should be `i32` as if storing 32-bit opaque values.
-* The output vector lenght must be equal to `NUMi` multiplied by number of elements per scalar in the input interpretatation divided by the number of elements per scalar in the output interpretation (see the `__detail::DstN` template).
+* The output vector length must be equal to `NUMi` multiplied by number of elements per scalar in the input interpretatation divided by the number of elements per scalar in the output interpretation (see the `__detail::DstN` template).